thrivedynamic/hugo.promethean.systems/content/_index.md

 ---
-title: "Welcome to Promethean Systems"
+title: "Home"
+subtitle: "Subtitle - home/landing page"

 sections:
   - title: "Introduction"
     content: "This is our main page with smooth scrolling."